Etiquette in Europe: Flowers

 In some countries, such as in Italy, chrysanthemums are given only at funerals.
 In France, red roses are given to the beloved person when the giver is in love.
 In Finland, the same applies except that school leavers are often given red roses on passing their matriculation examination (abitur).

 Hats, sunglasses and coats

-Among many segments of the European population, for example, in the United Kingdom, it is often considered impolite to wear a hat, other head covering or sunglasses indoors, especially in churches, schools, private homes and respected public institutions.
+Among many segments of the European population, for example, in the United Kingdom, it is often considered impolite to wear a hat, other head covering or sunglasses indoors (except for religious or medical reasons, such as light sensitivity), especially in churches, schools, private homes and respected public institutions.
 In churches, however, ladies are exempt from this rule.

+Formerly, female head covering was mandatory in church.

 Wearing coats, boots or other outer garments inside someone's home is often frowned upon as well.
 Sitting down to eat at table wearing a hat or coat etc. is even worse.
 Also one should remove one's hat when showing deference.
 Removing one's hat is also a form of respectful greeting: the origin of this is that knights were expected to remove their helmets when meeting their king; not doing so would be a sign of mistrust and hostility.

+It has been reduced to a hat tip.